So the time has come for “Part 2” but, partially breaking the promise made on Part 1, I will not be talking about a Gundam title.

 Like in every manga, anime or decent game, your robot is fully equipped with very powerful booster packs, which allow you to move in any direction and strafing around enemies.
 It also has a scan and lock-on feature, which really help during battles.

 …and mecha designs by Shoji Kawamori, responsible for Macross (Robotech) saga.
-In addition, being released late in the PlayStation’s life, Omega Boost is said to have some of the best graphics on the console with parts of the game running at 60 frame/s.
+In addition, being released late in the PlayStation’s life, Omega Boost is said to have some of the best graphics on the console with parts of the game running at 60 frames/s.
 The game was criticised by some reviewers for being too short (only nine levels and a fistful of additional unlockable special missions) and, as said, simplistic.
 However, it is still considered one of the best Macross style mech games ever produced.
 Too bad it had such a poor marketing!

-Even after all these years, Omega Boost pushes the Playstation to its limits: its 3d engine throws hundreds of enemy crafts and light sourced explosions at you.
+Even after all these years, Omega Boost pushes the PlayStation to its limits: its 3d engine throws hundreds of enemy crafts and lights sourced explosions at you.
 As stated above, the graphics show its Gran Turismo origins.
 Light reflects on metallic surfaces and missiles flow across the screen with their smoke trail while hundreds of enemies fire hundreds of shots at you, each one being destroyed with a light sourced explosion, without showing a loss in the frame rate.

 Despite its simplistic gameplay, Omega Boost is a pretty hard-core title.
 So face it only if you are willing to embrace your laser rifle and equip your homing missiles.
-If you are, you must travel through time to replace a vacuum fuse on an antique super computer.
+If you are, you must travel through time to replace a vacuum fuse on an antique supercomputer.
 And in the way there, just make sure you blow the hell out of anything you encounter.

 When you are done, please report back!
 [End of part 2]

-(Images taken from internet)
+(Images are taken from internet)